 That's what Entertainment Design means to us.

-It's about intentionally shaping an experience that allows meaningful moments to happen naturally.
+But thoughtfully shaping an environment where meaningful moments can happen naturally.

 Because long after the flowers have been packed away, the tables have been cleared, and the last song has ended, what remains are the memories people created together.